2.6 PFAS Releases to the Environment

 2.6.4.1 Wastewater Treatment

-WWTPs can provide the following pathways for PFAS to the environment (Figure 2-20):
+WWTPs receive PFAS from a host of sources conveyed thru and aggregated in effluent and sludges, which can provide the following pathways for PFAS releases to the environment (Figure 2-22):

 - point source discharges of effluent